ayush9818/Restaurant-Recommendation-System/README.md

 ## Models
 - Explanation of the models used in Collaborative Filtering, Content-Based filtering, and the Hybrid model.
+1. User-Based Collaborative Filtering: This model recommends items by identifying users with similar preferences and suggesting items those similar users have liked.
+2. Item-Based Collaborative Filtering: This model suggests new items based on a user's past preferences, focusing on the similarity between items themselves rather than user similarity.
 - Any tuning or optimization that was performed.

+The **KNNBasic() algorithm** serves as a foundational model supporting both user-based and item-based methods.
+Key parameters of this algorithm include:

+- k: Denotes the count of nearest neighbors the model considers in its prediction-making process.

+- min_k: Specifies the minimum required count of neighbors for the algorithm to proceed with a recommendation, ensuring a robust and reliable prediction.

 ## Evaluation